circleci/circleci-docs/jekyll/_cci2/creating-orbs.md

 In production orbs you must use the form ```X.Y.Z``` where ```X``` is a "major" version, ```Y``` is a "minor" version, and ```Z``` is a "patch" version.
 For example, 2.4.0 implies the major version 2, minor version 4, and the patch version of 0.

-While not strictly enforced, it is best practce when versioning your production orbs to use the standard semantic versioning convention for major, minor, and patch:
+While not strictly enforced, it is best practice when versioning your production orbs to use the standard semantic versioning convention for major, minor, and patch:

 * MAJOR: when you make incompatible API changes
 * MINOR: when you add functionality in a backwards-compatible manner